Assets and Liabilities for Kids: The Money Lesson That Changed Their Thinking

 Flynn’s honey enterprise became a real-world lesson in earning, saving, giving and thinking about assets.

-Flynn’s honey enterprise gave him more than pocket money.
-It gave him a real-world classroom.
+Flynn’s honey enterprise gave him much more than pocket money.

 Leadership Activities for Teens: Jai’s Green SuperCamp Bali Experience